korningf/git-pass/README.md

 We could try to add extension plugins and make it talk to everything.

-We shall try not to reinvent the wheel and use idustry-standard tools.
+We shall try not to reinvent the wheel and use industry-standard tools.

 .